NateEag/next-vcs/readme.md

 almost certainly still there due to backwards compatibility.

+## Smarter Merging And Diffing

+It's perfectly possible to teach your VCS how to merge custom file formats.
+Pretty sure Git already supports it.

+So, a really *good* VCS would ship with smart merging and diffing engines for major programming languages (and maybe even other file formats - images, at least, can be diffed sanely), and make it easy to write your own mergers and differs.
+Such tools have been written - the makers of PlasticSCM sell some, I think, but I don't recall seeing general-case OSS tools for this.

+Diffing is another algorithm, obviously.

 ## Git-Annex For Large Files

 If you could make git-annex work transparently with the regular git commands,